ESSENTIALS OF DIAGNOSIS

 ALF is a multisystem disorder, comprised of the acute onset of jaundice in a previously healthy person and the rapid onset of altered mental status accompanied by laboratory evidence of coagulopathy and acute hepatic injury.

-Jaundice is a common physical examination finding on initial presentation, often prompting medical attention by the patient, but when minimal and the patient presents with altered mental status, the diagnosis of ALF may be ...
+Jaundice is a common physical examination finding on initial presentation, often prompting medical attention by the patient, but when minimal and the patient presents with altered mental status, the diagnosis ...